boxpenguin/mdraidchecker/README.md

 Best suited for crons or user triggered.
 This profile will write all infromation to the logs at /var/log/raidchecker.log

 Check Mode: --check
-This will cearch for all MDRAIDS and perform a detail check on all them.
-[TODO: expand this to check individual drives as well.
+This will search for all MDRAIDs and perform a detail check on all them.

 Log Mode: --log
 This will allow easy navigation through the logs.